dmb1o3/NBAWinPredictor/README.md

 3. Enter password into SQL/config.py
 4. Install requirements using "pip install -r requirements.txt"
 5. Run NBA_data_collector.py
+6. Run command 3.
+Setup database
-6. Enter in desired seasons
+7. Run command 1 and enter in desired seasons
-7. After running can do whatever you would like with data but if you want to test the models go to models.py and change years_to_examine to contain years you have downloaded data for
+8. After running can do whatever you would like with data but if you want to test the models go to models.py and change years_to_examine to contain years you have downloaded data for
-8. Run models.py
+9. Run models.py

 ## Usage